tendai98/DHT11Server/README.md

 # ESP8266-NodeMCU DHT11 Sensor Server

 The DHT11 Sensor Server is a simple application running on an ESP8266 WiFi-capable controller that allows you to retrieve temperature and humidity data from a DHT11 sensor.
-This README file provides an overview of the code and how to use it.

 ## Introduction

-The DHT11 Sensor Server is designed to provide a web-based interface to retrieve temperature and humidity data from a DHT11 sensor connected to an ESP8266 controller.
-It sets up a WiFi access point, and you can access the sensor data by making HTTP requests to the ESP8266.
+- The DHT11 Sensor Server is designed to provide a web-based API to retrieve temperature and humidity data from a DHT11 sensor connected to an ESP8266 controller.
+- It sets up a WiFi access point, and you can access the sensor data by making HTTP requests to the ESP8266.

 ## Code Overview